serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 That's it!
 We wrote all the necessary code to set up and configure our fully-fledged REST API!

-We now have a REST API which is accesible via 3 different API endpoints.
+We now have a REST API which is accessible via 3 different API endpoints.
 This REST API will trigger our AWS Lambda functions, which in turn reach out to DynamoDB to query our products.

 Let's Deploy and test our application!